Millions track the pandemic on Johns Hopkins’s dashboard. Those who built it say some miss the real story.

 Dong went straight to work.
 For 12 hours, he collected data, translated information from Chinese, designed tables and bulldozed the statistics into a program that would create a map.
 His stark aesthetic choices — black for the background, red for dots indicating infections — were deliberate: “I wanted to alarm people that the situation was getting worse.”

 The next morning, Jan.
 22, Dong showed Gardner his results.
-After a few tweaks, the project went live, with red dots ballooning across countries — and provinces, when possible — to show numbers of known cases, and charts listing confirmed cases and deaths for each jurisdiction.
+After a few tweaks, the project went live, with red dots ballooning across countries — and states and provinces, when possible — to show numbers of known cases, and charts listing confirmed cases and deaths for each jurisdiction.

 Gardner and Dong fished through media reports and Twitter accounts for updates, manually punching in the new figures.
 Early on, as the virus spread to Japan and South Korea, the project was a crowdsourced effort, with people from around the world emailing about new cases.
 The data feeding into the dashboard was open to the public in a Google Sheets file, so anyone could click through the numbers and pinpoint mistakes or offer suggestions.

-As the potential dimensions of the disaster took shape — millions sick, global lockdowns, a scorched-earth economy — the public looked to the tracker to make sense of a frightful ordeal.
+As the potential dimensions of the disaster took shape — millions sick, widespread lockdowns, a scorched-earth global economy — the public looked to the tracker to make sense of a frightful ordeal.

-I’ve gone a whole day without checking the Johns Hopkins Coronavirus dashboard.
-(Anyone else obsessed with that thing?)
-Decided to go check out my garden instead. pic.twitter.com/FvU3lAqPsw— Michelle Rheault (@rheault_m) May 15, 2020

 Lainie Rutkow, a professor of health policy and management at Hopkins’s Bloomberg School of Public Health, was reminded of the public anxiety she witnessed in the days after the attacks of Sept.
 11, 2001, a cataclysmic event that had rerouted her from a career in law to one in public health.

-“That same type of uncertainty, I see now,” she said.
-“Those feelings of uncertainty about what happens next.”
+“That same type of uncertainty, I see now,” she said, “those feelings of uncertainty about what happens next.”

-She joined the team with the idea that what Gardner and Dong had started could grow into a more ambitious tool, one that could not only track the virus but explain and contextualize the spread for a global audience desperate for information.
+She joined the team with the idea that what Gardner and Dong had started could grow into a more ambitious tool, one that could not only track the virus but also explain and contextualize the spread for a global audience desperate for information.

 At the same time, the mechanics behind the project were rapidly changing.
-In February,governments began releasing virus statistics.
+In February, governments began releasing virus statistics.
 Rather than ease the workload, the shift revealed a major shortcoming: There was no international body laying out criteria for how to tally coronavirus infections or deaths.
 Each country put out its own data, sometimes revising it weeks or months later in ways that dramatically changed the trends the tracker was trying to identify.

 The pace of infection — faster every day — created more issues for the small team.